espressif/ESP8266_RTOS_SDK/examples/openssl_client/README.md

-1. Run ./gencrt.sh or if you have your own certificate, move to the openssl_client directory, the name is ca.crt,server.crt, server.key, client.crt and client.key.
+1. Run `./gencrt.sh` or if you have your own certificates, move them to the openssl_client directory, the names are ca.crt, server.crt, server.key, client.crt and client.key.

     The server.crt and client.crt was generate by the same ca.crt in ./gencrt.sh.